WE LOVE ART AT GAWBER!

 Essential skills for artists:

-We use Kapow Primary as a basis for the progression of art at Gawber School but we adapt this approach responding to the interests of the children and the other aspects of the Gawber Curriculum.
+At Gawber, we recognise the importance of drawing and understand that this is central to the delivery of art and design.
+Kapow Primary includes a well structured, developmental approach to the teaching of drawing and related language through specially designed sessions about fine motor control, an understanding of line and shape, a knowledge of light and dark in drawing and through focusing on different techniques and methods.
+We use Kapow Primary as a basis for the progression of art at Gawber School but we adapt this approach responding to the interests of the children and by relating learning to the other aspects of the Gawber Curriculum.
 Kapow Primary’s Art and design scheme has been designed as a spiral curriculum with the following key principles in mind:

 ✓Cyclical: Pupils return to the same skills again and again during their time in primary school.